litmining/labelbuddy-annotations/_sources/projects/neuro_meta_analyses__phase_2.md

 # Title

-Meta-Analysis of the Structural Equation Models' Parameters <mark class="annotated-text">for the Estimation of Brain Connectivity with fMRI
+Meta-Analysis of the Structural Equation Models&#39; Parameters <mark class="annotated-text">for the Estimation of Brain Connectivity with fMRI
 </mark>
 # Keywords